camunda/camunda/docs/src/basics/json.md

 $.orderCount >= 5 && $.orderCount < 15
 ```

-Conditions can be used for exclusive gateways (i.e. conditional flows) to determine the following task.
+Conditions can be used for exclusive gateways (i.e., conditional flows) to determine the following task.

 ### Literals